 There are three ways you can properly identify a black carpenter ant:

 - If it is entirely black, it might be a black carpenter ant.

 - If it is entirely black and ½ to ⅝ of an inch long, it is most likely a black carpenter ant.

 - If it is entirely black and ½ to ⅝ of an inch and there is a single node between its abdomen and thorax (the waist of the ant), then you definitely have a black carpenter ant.

 It can be difficult to identify one of these ants without capturing one.
 We recommend keeping a piece of tape handy, and when you see a black ant crawling around inside your home, dab it with the tape and pick it up.
 This will provide you with the opportunity to examine it closely for that tiny node.

 Black carpenter ants can be hard to detect.
 They are nocturnal insects that come out at night to gather food and bring it back to their nests.
 During the day, they are usually hiding in places you can't see them.
 But there are exceptions.
 Here are a couple of ways you may see carpenter ants or the damage they're doing, and also a couple of ways to detect carpenter ants when you don't see them.

 - Carpenter ants don't eat wood.
 They tunnel through it.
 Therefore, they have to do something with all the sawdust they create.
-If you see a fine sawdust material near a wood source, you could have a carpenter ant infestation.
+You could have a carpenter ant infestation if you see a fine sawdust material near a wood source.

 Carpenter ants create tiny holes to push the sawdust out of their tunnels.
-These are called kickout holes.
-Along with the sawdust, these holes can give you the evidence you need to determine that you have a carpenter ant infestation.
+These are called kick-out holes.
+These holes can give you the evidence you need to determine that you have a carpenter ant infestation along with the sawdust.